microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

   ![Screenshot showing filtering for Chicago](./img/adx_freezer_dashboard_select_chicago.png)

-- The store manager didn't tell you which freezer was having problems, but if you look at the dashboard below it's obvious that Freezer-2 (aka _device-id:Freezer-2-Chicago:Temperature_F_) is regularly exceeding the safe threshold of 20°F as indicated by the green dashed line.
+- The store manager didn't tell you which freezer was having problems, but if you look at the dashboard below it is obvious that Freezer-2 (aka _device-id:Freezer-2-Chicago:Temperature_F_) is regularly exceeding the safe threshold of 20°F as indicated by the green dashed line.
 You can send this information to the store manager via a screenshot, or you can show the manager how she can use the Grafana dashboard to see see the same data.

   ![Screenshot showing only Chicago freezers](./img/adx_freezer_dashboard_show_chicago.png)